The-Web3-Compass/web3-compass-data-repository/examples/example-11/frontend/running-and-next-steps.md

 **Threshold randomness** - The user doesn’t know or care that multiple nodes are generating randomness using threshold cryptography.
 They just click “Draw Winner” and a winner gets selected.
 Fairly.
 Verifiably.
 Trustlessly.

-**OnlySwaps** - The user doesn’t know or care about solvers, swap intents, or cross-chain verification.
+**only swaps** - The user doesn’t know or care about solvers, swap intents, or cross-chain verification.
 They just select “Claim on Avalanche” and their prize shows up there.
 No bridge.
 No wrapped tokens.
 No manual steps.

 The frontend’s job is making powerful primitives feel simple.
 That’s what this does.